CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Course Description

 Professionals might find themselves ill-equipped to identify and tackle the complex issue of fraud within their organizations.
 The nuances of different fraud types, coupled with the challenge of creating an environment that deters fraudulent activities, can be overwhelming.
-Additionally, the lack of expertise in effectively investigating and reporting fraud instances further complicates matters, leaving businesses vulnerable to financial and reputational damage.
+Additionally, the lack of expertise in effectively investigating and reporting fraud instances further complicates matters, leaving businesses vulnerable to financial and reputation damage.

 Show More